smallhadroncollider/taskell/roadmap.md

     > Moves to last column and removes date.
 Space bar by default.
 - Remove `~` style sub-task complete parsing
 - MoveTo shouldn't show if nothing selected
+- Deleting a list can screw up current position